Neutron Network

 Highlights: OpenDaylight

-What is the purpose of the service abstraction layer in the open daylight SDN controller?
-Traditional networking has physical boxes physically connected.
+What is the purpose of the service abstraction layer in the OpenDaylight SDN controller?
+Traditional networking involves physical boxes that are physically connected.
 Each device has a data and control plane function.
 The data plane is elementary and forwards packets as quickly as possible.
 The control plane acts as the point of intelligence and sets the controls necessary for data plane functionality.

 With the OpenDaylight SDN controller, we drag the control plane out of the box and centralize it on a standard x86 server.
 What happens in the data plane does not change; we still forward packets.
 It still consists of tables that look at packets and perform some action.
 What changes are the mechanisms for how and where tables get populated?
 All of which share similarities with the OpenStack SDN controller.

-OpenDaylight is the central control panel that helps to populate these tables that move data through the network as you see fit.
-It consists of an open API allowing the control of network objects as applications.
-So to start the core answers, what is the purpose of the service abstraction layer in the open daylight SDN controller?
+OpenDaylight is the central control panel that helps populate these tables and move data through the network as you see fit.
+It consists of an open API that allows the control of network objects as applications.
+So, to start the core answers, what is the purpose of the service abstraction layer in the OpenDaylight SDN controller?
 Let’s look at the OpenDaylight and OpenStack SDN controller integrations.

 OpenDaylight SDN Controller.